dr-saad-la/Time-Series-Tools/README.md

 13. [tsfeatures](https://github.com/Nixtla/tsfeatures): Python implementation of the R package for time series feature extraction.
 It calculates a wide range of features from time series data, including autocorrelations, spectral entropy, seasonality, and trend measures.
 Users can also define their custom feature extraction functions. [tsfeatures docs](https://pkg.robjhyndman.com/tsfeatures/)

+14. **[Keras](https://keras.io/)** Keras is a deep learning library that includes support for recurrent neural networks (RNNs), which are often used in time series analysis.
+It is user-friendly and integrates well with TensorFlow to build complex models for time series prediction.
+[Keras docs](https://keras.io/)

+15. **[Pyomo](http://www.pyomo.org/)** Pyomo is an open-source optimization library that can be used to optimize time series data and solve optimization problems related to time series analysis.
+It offers a flexible framework for defining optimization models and supports various solvers.
+[Pyomo docs](http://www.pyomo.org/documentation)

+16. **[Forecast](https://github.com/yzhao062/pyod)** Forecast is a Python library for time series forecasting that includes support for various algorithms such as ARIMA, SARIMA, and exponential smoothing.
+It provides a simple interface for model fitting and prediction.
+[Forecast GitHub](https://github.com/yzhao062/pyod)

+17. **[pykalman](https://pykalman.github.io/)** Pykalman is a Python implementation of the Kalman filter, which is often used in time series analysis for state estimation and forecasting.
+It supports filtering and smoothing for linear dynamical systems. [pykalman docs](https://pykalman.github.io/)

+18. **[GaussianMixture](https://scikit-learn.org/stable/modules/mixture.html)** GaussianMixture is part of the scikit-learn library, providing a Gaussian mixture model (GMM) for modeling and analyzing time series data.
+It can be used for clustering and density estimation in time series analysis.
+[GaussianMixture docs](https://scikit-learn.org/stable/modules/mixture.html)

+19. **[tslearn](https://tslearn.readthedocs.io/)** Tslearn is a Python library for time series learning, which includes support for various algorithms such as dynamic time warping (DTW), k-means clustering for time series, and more.
+It provides tools for preprocessing, modeling, and evaluating time series data. [tslearn docs](https://tslearn.readthedocs.io/)

 ## Julia Packages for Time Series Analysis